What is Chamber Music?

 If people ask on their workshop application to be assigned certain works, or indicate a preference for playing first or second violin, we try to be accommodating.
 We can't always accommodate preferences, though, because of these other considerations.
 If a group really doesn't like their assignment, or it's too difficult, they can always go to the library and take out any other work with the same instrumentation that hasn't already been assigned.

 What clothes should I wear to a workshop?

 Dress informally.
 However, please note that rehearsal rooms are often chilly, so bring a sweater.

 Yes, unless you are a pianist.
 Although there are music stands in some of the rooms we use for rehearsals, that isn't always the case.
-Back to the top
+To FAQ menu